temirrr/AsyncIO-Message-App/README.md

 - Install postgresql on your machine.
 If you want, you can do it using docker.
 - Run postgresql.
+- You will need to do `CREATE TABLE group_general (messages json NOT NULL);` and `CREATE TABLE group_interns (messages json NOT NULL);` for two of my hard-coded chat-groups.
+Sorry for not taking care of this within the code, since my main purpose was to learn asyncio and aiohttp.
 - You can change `db_str` variable in "chat/models.py" file's `Message` class to fit your postgresql instance's username, dbname, password, port, etc.

 ### Package Installation